avaneev/biteopt/README.md

 successfully a wider range of functions.
 Another benefit is a considerably decreased convergence time in deeper optimizations.

-This strategy is associated with a high overhead per objective function evaluation.
-Due to this fact, for simple functions and not deep optimization it may be more beneficial to use the CBEOOptimizer2 class.

 ### Notes ###

 All these strategies were tested on several classic 2-parameter optimization